admgrmt/Kinesiology_TA_Fall20/index.md

 We wanted to make a page that was:
 * Accesible to all students
-* Isolated from canvas in a way that was easily accesable
+* Isolated from canvas in a way that was easily accessible
 * Looked like it was made by a 4th grader
-** (Coded by Grad Students!! have some fun and TRY IT!!)
+** (Coded by Grad Students!! have some fun TRY!!)
 * Regularly updated enough...

 ## Click on the images below to access videos (90 seconds) introducing each TA